 A brief bio on Denise Oliva Steele

-In 2008, Denise and her husband, Brian, adopted a newborn son through a private domestic adoption.
-Four days before his first birthday, their identical twin sons were born thanks to an anonymous egg donor cycle.
+In 2008, Denise and her former husband adopted a newborn son via private domestic adoption.
+Four days before his first birthday, their identical twin sons were born thanks to an unknown egg donor cycle.
 The irony is that Denise is an identical twin herself.
-Her family is now full and her three sons are all very close and connected.
-Her oldest doesn't even remember life without his younger brothers.
+Her family is now full and her oldest son doesn't remember life without his brothers.

 Professionally, Denise developed new markets for early-stage technology companies for over 20 years.
 In 2012 she transitioned to the fertility industry.
 She currently holds a leadership role with Art Risk Solutions, an insurance brokerage firm that specializes in third-party fertility coverage for surrogacy and egg donor journeys.
 Prior to her that, she helped run organizations in the same industry including SeedTrust Escrow, Orchid Solutions, and Vesta.